 Under Victorian Treasurer's Standing Directions 3.2.2.1 (d) the internal audit function has to have "suitably experienced and qualified" internal auditors.
-Guidance documents supporting the Standing Directions issued by Treasury state that internal auditors recommend having a professional designation such as membership of IIA-Australia, which is not mandatory, and hold a "relevant qualification".
+Guidance documents supporting the Standing Directions issued by Treasury state that internal auditors recommend having a professional designation such as membership of IIA-Australia, which is not mandatory, but a "relevant qualification".

-Guidance supporting the Standing Directions include reference to following the International Standard for the Professional Practice of Internal Auditing, International Professional Practices Framework (IPPF) issued by the IIA globally, and IIA-Australia Practice Guides.
+Guidance supporting the Standing Directions include reference to following the International Standards for the Professional Practice of Internal Auditing, International Professional Practices Framework (IPPF), issued by the International Internal Audit Standards Board, and IIA-Australia Practice Guides.

-The Victorian Auditor-General remit also includes the local government sector.
+The Victorian Auditor-General remit also includes the Local Government sector.